Enrollment and Degree Verification-National Student Clearinghouse

 Rights and Duties of Administration

 Student Services and specifically the Registrar’s Office, have the responsibility of maintaining and safeguarding the academic records of all students of the College.
 Consistent with this responsibility, the personnel of Student Services will access student records as needed.
 However, these individuals bear the responsibility for ensuring that no unauthorized disclosure of student academic information occurs without the written consent of that student.
 Administrators of the College may access student records when needed to facilitate the student’s educational pursuit.
 College administrators may disclose a student’s educational records to appropriate parties in connection with a health or safety emergency.
-Furthermore, College administrators have the right to contact parents of any student under the age of 21 that has violated a Federal, State, or local law, or any rule or policy of the institution, governing the use or possession of alcohol or a controlled substance.
+Furthermore, College administrators have the right to contact parents of any student under the age of 21 that has violated a Federal, State, or local law, or any rule or policy of the institution, including the use or possession of alcohol or a controlled substance.

 Educational records of a student will not be accessed for employment decisions without the written consent of the student.
 Information from student academic records may be shared in aggregate for educational research purposes.